Brother, Brother

 these are conversations

-my mother and I can share.
+my mother & I can share.

-without control; I am the daughter who tends.
+the daughter who tends.

-My brother might've been a better man.
+My brother might've been a better man—

-Women: what else can be said?
+[women,] what can be said?

 I do not shoot, I have no hunt;